Every pastor wants to know how to reach the post-christian community..

 But the pastor’s job is not to angrily rant on social media.

-People can sense when they are being treated as potential converts, rather than as human beings.
+Anyone can sense when they are being treated as potential converts, rather than as human beings.

 It’s the same sense you get when you’re being advertised or sold to.